 The Council rejected the upzoning amendment when Bloomington citizens turned out in large numbers at a series of Council meetings to point out obvious logical flaws in the plex proponents’ arguments and oppose densification of their neighborhoods.

-This zoning change would:
+This zoning change will:

 - Destroy neighborhood cohesion;

 - Reduce the availability of small-lot, affordable single family homes for individual and family home ownership; and

 - Provide a powerful incentive for large, private equity-backed corporate developers to buy up Bloomington homes for conversion to rental properties…

 …all while failing to address the city’s stated priority of increasing the stock of affordable housing (explicitly including home ownership opportunities).

 The Mayor and Council aggressively pursued the zoning change over the continuing objections of citizens.
 Those objections had not changed since the rejection of the original upzoning amendment, either in substance or in fervency of opposition.
 What had changed is the composition of the City Council, which now includes new members who are ideological advocates for densification.
 The Mayor proceeded (with Mitch McConnell-like arrogance) to impose densification over the will of Bloomington’s citizens.